by Harteex | March 10, 2019

 Stanislav Motylkov commited minor bug fixes and translations.
-He also added improvements to the user experience with a logon and shutdown animation to the MSGINA dialog.
+He added improvements to the user experience by finishing the logon and shutdown animation in the MSGINA dialog, which was firstly implemented as a proof-of-concept by Bi?oc George.
 He also added some icons to the Sound Volume application for better look and feel.

 Apart from the above fixes, he spread the word about the ReactOS GSoC 2019.

 Thomas Faber has been working on random fixes, as time permits.
 He did some fixes on HDAudBus, and hopes it shouldn't stop people from booting any longer.

 Timo Kreuzer is slowly merging more stuff from his x64 branch and improving things here and there.
 He believes he will probably go on for some more weeks.

 Victor Perevertkin tried to compile ReactOS with updated GCC and libs.
 The progress can be seen here.
 To summarize, it compiles with GCC 8.2 but it doesn't run stable.
 He also tested Vadim's USB drivers which are already checked into the repository, and the results are good.
 He has found one non-addressed regression so far.
 He hopes he can finish it before 0.4.12 and finally have them enabled.